Byju’s to launch in US, UK, other markets in May – TechCrunch

-Byju’s said on Thursday it will expand to international markets in the second half of next month as the Indian edtech giant, valued at over $13 billion, looks to accelerate its growth.
+Byju’s plans to expand to international markets in the second half of next month as the Indian edtech giant, valued at more than $13 billion, looks to accelerate its growth, TechCrunch has learned and confirmed.

-The Bangalore-based startup, which acquired 33-year-old tutor Aakash for nearly $1 billion earlier this week, plans to launch in the U.S., UK, Brazil, Indonesia and Mexico next month and explore other geographies later this year, it told employees in an email reviewed by TechCrunch.
+The Bangalore-based startup, which acquired 33-year-old tutor Aakash for nearly $1 billion earlier this week, plans to launch in the U.S., U.K., Brazil, Indonesia and Mexico next month and explore other geographies later this year, it told employees in an email.

-The startup’s international business, to be called Byju’s Future School, is being led by Karan Bajaj, the founder of coding platform WhiteHat Jr, which Byju’s acquired for $300 million last year.
+The startup’s international business, to be called Byju’s Future School, is being led by Karan Bajaj, the founder of coding platform WhiteHat Jr., which Byju’s acquired for $300 million last year.

-WhiteHat Jr’s platform is playing a crucial role in Byju’s international play.
-The coding platform, which offers one-to-one session between teachers and students, is enabling Byju’s to offer its courses in both synchronous and asynchronous formats.
+WhiteHat Jr.’s platform is playing a crucial role in Byju’s international play.
+The coding platform, which offers one-to-one sessions between teachers and students, is enabling Byju’s to offer its courses in both synchronous and asynchronous formats.

 The startup began experimenting in some international markets late last year, and in recent months has hired several high-profile executives to manage each geographies.
 All of these executives report to Bajaj, people familiar with the matter said.